DAO Governance Attacks

 Beanstalk operated as a decentralized credit-based stablecoin protocol on the Ethereum blockchain.
 Its governance relied on a Stalk token system.
 When users deposited assets into the protocol's treasury (the "Silo"), they earned Stalks relative to their deposited bags.
 Thus, Stalks represented voting power.

-The Attack (The 13-Second Heist): April 17, 2022
+The attack: April 17, 2022

 All of this spanned roughly 13 seconds.